SHI-Labs/Versatile-Diffusion/README.md

 ## Evaluation

-Here are the one-line shell commends to evaluation SD baselines with mutliple GPUs.
+Here are the one-line shell commands to evaluate SD baselines with multiple GPUs.

 ```
 python main.py --config sd_eval --gpu 0 1 2 3 4 5 6 7 --eval 99999
 python main.py --config sd_variation_eval --gpu 0 1 2 3 4 5 6 7 --eval 99999
 ```

-Here are the one-line shell commends to evaluation VD models on multiple GPUs.
+Here are the one-line shell commands to evaluate VD models with multiple GPUs.

 ```
 python main.py --config vd_dc_eval --gpu 0 1 2 3 4 5 6 7 --eval 99999
 python main.py --config vd_official_eval --gpu 0 1 2 3 4 5 6 7 --eval 99999
 ```

 All corresponding evaluation configs can be found in ```./configs/experiment```.
-There are many useful information in the config.
+There are useful information in the config.
 You can easy customized it and run your own batched evaluations.

 For the commends above, you also need to:
 * Create ```./pretrained``` and move all downloaded pretrained models in it.